andjelkalukovic/lorem-ipsum-generator/README.md

 The number of paragraphs depends on the amount you entered in the form.
 After entering a number or generating a paragraph, the button Refresh appears.
 It is for the initial state.
+You can copy the whole text by clicking on any part.
+Alert about copping disappears after 3 seconds.